Historicity of King Arthur: Historia Regum Britanniae

 Arthur was first styled as a king of the Britons in Geoffrey of Monmouth's pseudo-historical chronicle Historia Regum Britanniae (History of the Kings of Britain), which dates to c.
 1136.
 (Note: Historia Regum Britanniae draws upon Gildas' De Excidio Britanniae, the Historia Brittonum, and the Annales Cambriae, among other sources.)
 Geoffrey also refers to Ambrosius Aurelianus (whom he calls Aurelius Ambrosius) as a king of Britain and an older brother of Uther Pendragon, father of Arthur, thus establishing a familial relationship between Aurelianus and Arthur.
 He identifies Aurelius Ambrosius as the son of Constantinus, a Breton ruler and brother of Aldroenus.

 Hagiographies

-Arthur is mentioned in several 12th- to 13th-century hagiographies of Welsh and Breton saints, including those of Cadoc, Carantoc, Gildas, Goeznovius, Illtud, and Paternus.
+Arthur is mentioned in several 12th- to 13th-century hagiographies of Welsh and Breton saints, including those of Cadoc, Carannog, Gildas, Goeznovius, Illtud, and Paternus.
 The Legenda Sancti Goeznovii is a hagiography of the Breton saint Goeznovius which was formerly dated to c.
 1019 but is now dated to the late 12th to early 13th century.
 It includes a brief segment dealing with Arthur and a leader known as Vortigern.